devToram/JooEHyeon/README.md

 ⚡ skillful : C, C++, Python, HTML, CSS

-⚡ normal : Java, Javascript, Unity,
+⚡ normal : Java, Javascript, Unity

-⚡ Learning now : AndroidStudio
+⚡ Learning now : AndroidStudio, AI(ML, DL), DataAnalysis

 _(I will learn if I need other skills to do a project.)_